An Overview of CPT Modifier Codes, HCPCS Modifiers & Modifiers for Medical Billing

 That is, a modifier indicates that there were some special circumstances about the provision of the service.

 There are two sets of modifiers.
-CPT modifiers are found in the first appendix of the CPT book and are numeric modifiers.
+CPT modifier codes are found in the first appendix of the CPT book and are numeric modifiers.
 Most of these modifiers affect payment.

 This 18 page guide will address frequently used CPT and HCPCS code modifiers.
-See a list of modifiers here.
+See a list of modifiers for medical billing here.